 The surgery involves removing part or all of the immobilizing stapes bone and replacing it with a prosthetic device which allows the bones of the middle ear to resume movement.
 As a result, fluid is stimulated in the inner ear and improves or restores hearing.

 Performed since 1956 with a high success rate, stapedectomy surgery is a frequent option for treating otosclerosis.
 In cases where both ears are affected, ears are operated on one at a time with the worst hearing ear first.
 Dr. Sperling typically waits 6 months before performing surgery on the second ear.

 The majority of patients return home the evening after surgery.
 It is best to lie quietly on the un-operated ear the night after surgery.
 Some patients experience dizziness the first few days following surgery.
 Taste sensation may also be altered for several weeks or months following surgery but your taste sensation generally returns to normal.

 Immediately following surgery, we ask patients to refrain from nose blowing, swimming or other activities that may get water in the operated ear.
 Normal activities, including air travel, are usually resumed 2-4 weeks after surgery.

 Have more questions?

 If you have additional questions or think you may have otosclerosis or are interested in seeing if stapedectomy surgery is the right treatment option for you, give our office a call.
-We have 2 convenient locations in Manhattan and a location in Staten Island.
+We have 2 convenient locations in Manhattan.